U.S. Department of Energy - Energy Efficiency and Renewable Energy

 EERE Communication Standards & Guidelines

-Audio-only files, whether they are linked directly on a page or distributed via a podcast, must be accessible to all visitors of the EERE website.
-Here you'll find the requirements and best practices for developing and posting audio-only files on your website.
+Audio-only files—whether they are downloaded from a page or distributed via a podcast—must be accessible to all visitors of the EERE website.
+For developing and posting audio-only files, follow these requirements and best practices.

 All audio files should be in MP3 format.

 Create a download page that contains the MP3 file and the text version of the audio.